The gluten free dosa is a great bread substitute. Vegan, lectin free and easy to make. It ticks every box.

 - 3 teaspoons salt

-makes enough for a few days.
-It will keep well in the fridge or freezer.
+This makes enough for a few days.
+It will keep well in the fridge or freezer. if you want to make a smaller quantity, use 1/2 cups instead of 1 cup in the measurements above.

 HOW TO DO IT

-- Drain them , add some water, bottled preferably
+- Drain them , add 4 cups water

 - Do NOT add the salt till after fermentation